EuropeanUniversityFoundation/euf-base/README.md

     git clone git@github.com:EuropeanUniversityFoundation/euf-base.git
     cd euf-base
-    cp .env.example .env      # The .env file is ignored by version control nano .env                 # Edit the environment variables if necessary make up                   # Create and start the Docker containers
+    git chekout vagrant       # The Vagrant setup is not commited to the master branch yet cp .env.example .env      # The .env file is ignored by version control nano .env                 # Edit the environment variables if necessary make up                   # Create and start the Docker containers